The 10 greatest Chopin pianists

 Saturday, May 8, 2021

-Stephen Plaistow recalls the illustrious recorded history of Chopin's oeuvre and offers a personal view of great Chopin interpreters
+Stephen Plaistow recalls the illustrious recorded history of Chopin's oeuvre and offers a personal view of some of the most famous pianists

 In the years since Chopin died perceptions of him have, of course, changed, as they do of all great composers, but here is a singular fact: his popularity has never waned.
 In lands where people come together to listen to pianists, there has been little of his mature work that has not been constantly before the public.
 In the 90 years since electrical recording began there has also been little that has not been available on disc.
 It has been said of him that no other body of work by a great composer has been subjected to such relentless performance.